addiittya2006/owasp-educate/README.md

 ✅ Establish Relationships & Associations<br/>
 ✅ Image Rendering using Paperclip<br/>
 ✅ Modify Views for an Admin Interface to see Foreign Model Items(Images Apearing)<br/>
-❌ Implement Admin Authentication<br/>
+✅ Implement Role based Auth using Devise and CanCan<br/>
+❌ Implement Show for Article And Rendering A good UI for Webview and Mobile Agent
-❌ Serving JSON for Image, Articles etc. to be implemented as REST<br/>
+<No Longer Needed>❌ Serving JSON for Image, Articles etc. to be implemented as REST<br/>
-❌ *Writing Tests and a CI Pipeline using Cucumber (Future Proposal)*<br/>
+<Future Proposal>❌ *Writing Tests and a CI Pipeline using Cucumber.*<br/>